 See also “The NEJM Takes On Lyme Quackery“, by Dr. Steven Novella.

-Because the authors include US federal employees, the content should be in the public domain.
+Because the authors include US federal employees, the content is in the public domain.

 The original PDF is also available.
 Due to space limitations, Tables 1 and 2 are not displayed below.

 A Critical Appraisal of “Chronic Lyme Disease”

 Henry M. Feder, Jr., M.D., Barbara J.B.
 Johnson, Ph.D., Susan O’Connell, M.D., Eugene D. Shapiro, M.D., Allen C. Steere, M.D., Gary P. Wormser, M.D., and the Ad Hoc International Lyme Disease Group

 Lyme disease, the most common tick-borne infection in the northern hemisphere, is a serious public health problem.
 In North America, it is caused exclusively by Borrelia burgdorferi sensu stricto (hereafter referred to as B. burgdorferi), whereas in Europe it is caused by B. afzelii, B. garinii, B. burgdorferi, and occasionally by other species of borrelia.1